HerrKnarz/Playnite-Extensions/README.md

 ### Planned features
 - optional fuzzy search to find similar companies
+- option to filter only publishers or developers, to manage then separately.
 - ignore list to keep specific companies from being merged with similar ones.
 - option to save merge groups to automatically merge them again, when games were added or updated.
 - option to find and manually split comma separated companies.